 As a rule of thumb, the CTR for ads that run in the right-hand sidebar is very low.
-You run the risk of high costs if you go that route.
+You risk high costs if you go that route.

-Also, you should include your ad in the mobile feed only if your ad is optimized for mobile and your landing page (if you have one) is optimized for mobile as well.
+Also, include your ad in the mobile feed only if you’ve optimized your ad and landing page for mobile.
 You don’t want to irritate mobile customers with a non-responsive website.

-Thankfully, Facebook is on board with the “remarketing” strategy.
-That makes it easy to run ads that will generate high engagement.
+Thankfully, Facebook is on board with the remarketing strategy.
+That makes it easy to run ads that generate high engagement.

-If you’re unfamiliar with the concept of “remarketing,” it’s a way to reach people online after they’ve already shown an interest in your brand.
+If you’re unfamiliar with the concept of remarketing, also called retargeting, it’s a way to reach people online after they’ve already shown an interest in your brand.